Work with Schools and Libraries

 Educational Service Representatives, formerly known as Educational Consultants, work their book business just like other consultants through home parties and Facebook parties.
 In addition to these parties, Educational Service Representatives (ESRs) can work with schools and libraries to promote literacy even more!

-I was one of the lucky few that got to work with schools and libraries right when I joined 2 years ago.
+I was one of the lucky few that got to work in the education field right when I joined in 2015.
 As a former Reading Teacher, I love working with schools and libraries.
 Through Usborne Books & More Educational Services, I have conducted book fairs, $5 Book Days, and helped schools use grant money to get more books for FREE!

 Get Certified Soon